gabrielesartor/webots-kuka-gym-env/README.md

-Please before using this environment install it using the following command:
+This package contains a Gym environment which uses a Youbot in a simulation run with Webots.

-pip install -e .
+webots_kuka_gym contains the Gym environment which can be installed running the following command: pip install -e .

 The folder "webots_world" contains an example of environment in which there is a Youbot with other objects.